 Therefore Inventory days is 40 days, payable days is 45 days and the receivable days is 15 days

 Thus WCC = 40days +15days – 45days =10 days.

 Therefore the company receives back its cash within 10 days of selling its Inventory.

-Suppose we want to look at Working capital cycle of Finolex Industries Ltd for the last 5 years than in the Fundamental tab of Finolex Industries Ltd, click on the fundamentals tab, we will get Ratios tab.
-Then in the Ratios tab click on the Efficiency Ratios, we will get WCC of Finolex Industries Ltd.
+Suppose we want to look at the Working capital cycle of Finolex Industries Ltd for the last 5 years than in the Fundamental tab of Finolex Industries Ltd, click on the fundamentals tab, we will get the Ratios tab.
+Then in the Ratios tab click on the Efficiency Ratios, we will get the WCC of Finolex Industries Ltd.

-Working Capital cycle varies from Industry to industry thus stocks under the same industry are comparable.
+The Working Capital cycle varies from Industry to industry thus stocks under the same industry are comparable.
 Thus there can be no defined criteria for the working capital cycle but worry not our app gives you in-depth data of five years to analyze the working capital cycle.
-So wait no more, if you have not subscribed to the stockedge app then subscribe now and avail this data for free.
+So wait no more, if you have not subscribed to the StockEdge app then subscribe now and avail of this data for free.
 We also have scans available in our premium version which is a paid feature.

 Join StockEdge Club to get more such Stock Insights.
 Click to know more!